msv-lab/f1x/doc/Manual.md

 ### Prioritization ###

-f1x employs change minimality as the default patch prioritization strategy.
-It guarantees to generate the syntactically minimal patch in the entire search space.
+f1x employs change minimality as the default patch prioritization, but it is straightforward to add support for other strategies.
+It guarantees to generate the syntactically minimal patch (global minimum) in the entire search space.
 The syntactical change is measured in the number of changed AST nodes.
 For certain situations (e.g. how to compare `x - y ---> x + y` and `x - y ---> y - x`), the score for a patch is defined in a heuristical manner.

 ## Usage ##